check-spelling-sandbox/Codeberg-org/PrivacyPolicy.md

 ## 1 General Information

+**We don't want to need your data.** We therefore want to be fully transparent about how we use it, and are always open to viable suggestions on how to reduce your data footprint on our servers.
+We try to use privacy-friendly open source software and not rely on third parties whenever possible in our modern world, both as a provider of our public FOSS forge and as a German non-profit organization.

-As a non-profit organization, we don't gain much from collecting your data: we just use it for what we need to be a great platform and community for the FOSS world.
-This document outlines our responsibilities and duties regarding the processing of your personal data and inform you about your rights according to § 13 DSGVO.
+This document helps to achieve that goal by outlining our responsibilities and duties regarding the processing of your personal data and inform you about your rights according to § 13 DSGVO.

 ## 2 Contact